Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Multiple optimal solutions and duality gaps

 \subsection{Criteria for duality gaps}

-To find duality gaps for \SDP relaxations, we want to find optimal points for the relaxation that are outside of the convex hull of the lifted vertices.
-The following \Cref{lem:genbubblegap,cor:dualgapunc} provides a gap between a general hard problem with multiple optimal solutions and its \DNN relaxation.
+To find duality gaps for \SDP relaxations, we want to find optimal points for the relaxation that are not vertices, i.e.,~they are outside of the polyhedral set formed from the convex hull of the lifted vertices.
+The key for this is having multiple optimal solutions for the original problem.
+The following \Cref{lem:genbubblegap,cor:dualgapunc} provides a construction for obtaining a positive gap between the optimal values of a \emph{general} hard problem with multiple optimal solutions and its \DNN relaxation.